saksaikot/burger-builder/README.md

-23.Burger Builder Project
+# **23.Burger Builder Project**

-1.project setup
+# 1.project setup

-a. npm init react-app appName
+- npm init react-app appName

-b.to clean the react project only index.html file is needed in public folder. favicon.ico can be keep there for web icon
+  - To clean the react project only index.html file is needed in public folder.
+  - favicon.ico can be keep there for web icon.

-in src folder app.js and index.js need to be kept
+  - In src folder app.js and index.js need to be kept.

-service worker is for mobile and offline mode
+  - Service worker is for mobile and offline mode.

-c. install dependency for this project npm i bootstrap reactstrap react-popper axios --save
+- Install dependency for this project
+  - npm i bootstrap reactstrap react-popper axios --save

-d. import bootstrap in index.js import "bootstrap/dist/css/bootstrap.min.css";
+  - import bootstrap in index.js
+  - import "bootstrap/dist/css/bootstrap.min.css";
+- Add folder and files
-e. created MainComponent folder, inside main.js and BurgerBuilder.jsx under BurgerBuilder folder. it is a class component, will return a text burger builder. then under Header folder there is Header.jsx it will have same simple text like header, it is a functional component.
+  - Created MainComponent folder, inside `main.js` and `BurgerBuilder.jsx` under BurgerBuilder folder.
+  - It is a class component, will return a text burger builder.
+  - under Header folder there is `Header.jsx` it will have same simple text like header, it is a functional component.

-then import Header and BurgerBuilder in Main.jsx
+  - import Header and BurgerBuilder in Main.jsx

-then finally import Main.jsx into app.js
+  - import Main.jsx into app.js

 now run and test the outcome

-2.Creating navigation bar,
+# 2.Creating navigation bar

 will use some components from reactstrap

 like Navbar